michalciurus/CleanAndSimpleArchitecture/README.md

 A simple CRUD app that aims to create a clean and simple architecture with as little dependencies as possible.
 The demo app consumes a [simple mock API](https://app.swaggerhub.com/apis/particle-iot/box/0.1).
-The goal of this app wasn't to create a super functional application that... does something 😅
+The goal of this app wasn't to create a super functional application that... does something 😅 Please note that the API always returns the same values: its responses are statically mocked.

 The goal was to demonstrate a solution for: